rexgreenway/org-chart/README.md

 `id | name | picture_url | team | location | parent`

-At present the program assumes that parent individuals cannot be part of a team.
+By default parent individuals are assumed to not be part of a team; rendered teams are always leaves of the network.

+If some "root individuals" have the team field populated (with the same team) you can account for this using the environment variable `VITE_ROOT_TEAM` in the .env file, as seen in this repos dummy data and .env file.

 ### Running Locally